anjaliadap/Financial-Programming/HW1/README.md

 - To append output to an existing file instead of overwriting, use:
   `./example_date.exe >> example_date.txt`

-  You can then open output.txt in any text editor (like Notepad, Visual Studio Code, or within the terminal using `cat output.txt`).
+  You can then open output.txt in any text editor (like Notepad, Visual Studio Code, or within the terminal using `cat example_date.txt`).